MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/deployment-types.md

 > [!IMPORTANT]
 > Data stored at rest remains in the designated Azure geography, while data may be processed for inferencing in any Azure OpenAI location within the Microsoft specified data zone.
 [Learn more about data residency](https://azure.microsoft.com/explore/global-infrastructure/data-residency/).

-Data Zone standard deployments are available in the same Azure OpenAI resources as all other Azure OpenAI deployment types but allow you to leverage Azure global infrastructure to dynamically route traffic to the data center with the best availability for each request within the Microsoft defined data zone.
+Data Zone standard deployments are available in the same Azure OpenAI resource as all other Azure OpenAI deployment types but allow you to leverage Azure global infrastructure to dynamically route traffic to the data center within the Microsoft defined data zone with the best availability for each request.
 Data Zone standard provides higher default quotas than our Azure geography-based deployment types.

 Customers with high consistent volume may experience greater latency variability.
 The threshold is set per model.
 See the [Quotas and limits](https://learn.microsoft.com/azure/ai-services/openai/quotas-limits#usage-tiers) page to learn more.
 For workloads that require low latency variance at large volume, we recommend leveraging the provisioned deployment offerings.